 LeSS Huge: Up to a few thousand people on one product

-LeSS clearly defines to build 1 integrated product, with 1 product backlog.
+LeSS clearly defines building one integrated product with 1 product backlog.
 Sprint planning part 1 happens with all teams (or with team representatives).
-The Sprint Review is for all of the teams to review the one potentially shippable Product Increment together.
+The Sprint Review is for all teams to review the potentially shippable Product Increment together.
 The focus is on the whole product.
 An Overall Retrospective does not exist in standard Scrum.
-Its purpose is to retrospect on the previous Sprint (s) from a product perspective cross-team.
+Its purpose is to retrospect the previous Sprint (s) from a product perspective cross-team.

 Flip the system